-\end{proof} \end{theorem} If we consider the independent case, i.e. $A(t)=A$, we can decompose the operator $e^{-At}$ into a time-dependent unitary operator involving $A_a(t)$ and a time-independent dissipative operator involving $A_1$ through a novel factorization.
-The latter admits a fast-forwarding quantum implementation, with a square-root query complexity.
-By employing this decomposition, this bound can be achieved in terms of both matrix norm and time.
-We propose two essentially identical methods for amplitude-phase separation, both of which rely on time-dependent conclusions even when solving time-independent problems, which is counterintuitive.
-Since existing results for time-dependent unitary operators and dissipative operators are not yet unified in an optimal manner, we will need to employ different APS methods for different problems as discussed below.
+\end{proof} \end{theoremmain} In the time-independent case, i.e., $A(t)=A$, we can decompose the operator $e^{-At}$ into a time-dependent operator involving $A_a(t)$ and a time-independent Hermitian operator involving $A_1$ through this factorization.
+The latter admits a fast-forwarding quantum implementation, achieving a square-root query complexity.
+Using this decomposition, the same bound can be achieved with respect to both matrix norm and evolution time.
+Under the definition $A_a(t)=\mathcal{U}_a^{-1}(t)A_2(t)\mathcal{U}_a(t)$, $A_a(t)$ is generally non-Hermitian even when $A_2(t)$ is Hermitian.
+Therefore, the corresponding interaction factor $\mathcal{T}e^{-i\int_0^tA_a(s)\d s}$ should be treated as a general (not necessarily unitary) operator.